ManApart/quest-command/readme.md

 `travel tree && climb tree`
 `travel an open field barren patch && equip hatchet && chop rat && slash rat` `travel farmer's hut interior && cook Raw Poor Quality Meat on range`

+## Data

+### Locations

+**Locations**
+Locations describe an area and contain

+* A unique name (Required)
+* A description
+* A list of items
+* A list of activators
+* A list of creatures

+**Location Paths**
+Location Paths describe the relationship between locations.
+They contain

+* A unique name (Required)
+* A unique name of the location it is adjacent to(Required)
+  * For each attached location, optionally a position relative to the current location
+  * When parsed, the attached location will get a reference back to the current location with the proper position so that they can be referenced either way
+  * The attached location will not get a link back if it already has an explicit link or is marked with the `noLink` keyword.
+* Restricted locations?

+TODO - Position options for no other / 0.0.0 other Move direct calls to Location manager out to interface?
+Not necessary at this point? - worse for testing how it is now